MSR Elixir 2 Review

 The ability to roll back the rainfly, allows one to lie back and watch the stars through the mesh inner on warm and dry nights.

 Is this the most durable tent in the world?
 No. However, considering the price range and the job it’s designed for, it is a pretty darn sturdy tent.
 With all but the most extreme of conditions, this tent holds up well and is durable enough that with a bit of care should last you a long time.

 That being said, some owners do report that the poles have been known to snap or bend in high winds.
-This seems to be particularly prevalent if you purchase the newer models which come with plastic tipped poles, as opposed to metal tips as seen in the video below.
+This seems to be particularly prevalent if you purchase the newer models which come with plastic-tipped poles, as opposed to metal tips.

 Weight & Packed Size